Presidency of James K. Polk: Judicial appointments

 The 1844 death of Justice Henry Baldwin had created a vacancy on the Supreme Court, and Tyler's failure to fill the seat left a Supreme Court seat open when Polk took office.
 Polk's attempt to fill Baldwin's seat became embroiled in Pennsylvania politics and the efforts of factional leaders to secure the lucrative post of Collector of Customs for the Port of Philadelphia.
 As Polk sought to find his way through the minefield of Pennsylvania politics, a second position on the high court became vacant with the death, in September 1845, of Justice Joseph Story; his replacement was expected to come from his native New England.
 Because Story's death had occurred while the Senate was not in session, Polk was able to make a recess appointment, choosing Senator Levi Woodbury of New Hampshire, and when the Senate reconvened in December 1845, the Senate confirmed the appointment of Woodbury.
 Polk's initial nominee for Baldwin's seat, George W. Woodward, was rejected by the Senate in January 1846, in large part due to the opposition of Buchanan and Pennsylvania Senator Simon Cameron.

 Polk eventually offered Buchanan the open seat, but Buchanan, after some indecision, turned it down.
 Polk subsequently nominated Robert Cooper Grier, who won confirmation.
 Justice Woodbury served until his death in 1851, but Grier served until 1870.
 In the slavery case of Dred Scott v.
-Sandford (1857), Grier wrote an opinion stating that slaves were property and could not sue.
+Sandford (1857), Grier wrote a concurring opinion stating that slaves were property and could not sue.

 Polk appointed eight other federal judges, one to the United States Circuit Court of the District of Columbia, and seven to various United States district courts.

 Foreign affairs

+Polk's main achievements in foreign policy were: